latentflip/nodesecurity-blog/articles/2014-05-02-The-First-Node.js-Secure-Development-Training.md

 We’re really proud of this awesome group of people who spent the day with us to help themselves become better developers than they were the day before.

 ![Class Photo](/images/articles/nst1/class.jpg)
-The first class photo.
+*The first class photo.*

 This session was open to both individual developers and small teams looking to learn together.
-If you want to bring this training to your company or if you are looking for a customized approach from trainers taking careful consideration of your Node.js stack, email contact@liftsecurity.io and we'll chat.
+If you want to bring this training to your company or if you are looking for a customized approach from trainers taking careful consideration of your Node.js stack, email [contact@liftsecurity.io](mailto:contact@liftsecurity.io) and we’ll chat.

 We want to give special thanks to [Tracy Abrahms](https://twitter.com/HackyGoLucky), [Ben Acker](https://twitter.com/nvcexploder), [Adam Ulvi](https://twitter.com/sf5s ), [Amber Case](https://twitter.com/caseorganic), [Anthony Falco](https://twitter.com/antonyfalco) and to [PDXnode](https://twitter.com/PDXnode) for participating and helping us bring the training to the Portland Node Community.
 Their support was crucial in making this first training happen.